-Multiplex is a residential building of 3 to 6 dwelling units respectively.
-Depending on the lot size and context the units can be placed sideby-side, front-to-back or stacked, or some combination of these options.
-Multiplex are not allowed on arterials.
+A multiplex is a residential building of 3 to 6 dwelling units respectively.

+Depending on the lot size and context the units can be placed side-by-side, front-to-back or stacked, or some combination of these options.

+Multiplexes are not allowed on arterials.